Harmeetrai/portfolio/src/content/post/focus on what we can control.md

 ---
-title: "Focus on what we can control="
+title: "Focus on what we can control"
 description: "We should focus our efforts on things within our control while accepting with equanimity those that are not."
 publishDate: "9 Jan 2024"
 tags: ["discipline"]